-These Guidelines are applicable to the mining sector in Kenya to inform environmental assessment processes covering screening, scoping, impact mitigation, analysis of alternatives, baseline surveys, inclusive public consultation and participation, integration of gender and human rights, Environmental and Social Management Plans, issuance of Record of decisions (RoDs), environmental monitoring and auditing.
-The Guidelines also provide applicable linkages between the environmental planning tools and the steps in the mining cycle.

-The Guidelines shall apply to the Ministries, Counties, Departments, and Agencies (MCDAs), environmental experts, private sector, ASMs, academia, CSOs, communities, mass media, in ensuring responsible mining development operations.
-It is envisaged that the Guidelines will contribute to good governance through meaningful stakeholders' engagement, transparency, respect for human rights and best practices in the sector.
+This Guideline is applicable to the mining sector in Kenya to inform the environmental and social assessment processes while ensuring inclusive public participation and meaningful stakeholder engagement, integration of gender and human rights considerations, implementation of the Environmental and Social Management Plans, environmental monitoring and auditing.
+The Guideline also provide applicable linkages between the environmental planning tools and the steps in the mining cycle.
+The Guideline shall apply to the MDCAs, environmental experts, private sector, large scale miners, ASMs, academia, CSOs, communities, mass media, in ensuring responsible mining development operations.
+It is envisaged that the Guideline will contribute to good governance through meaningful stakeholders' engagement, transparency, respect for human rights and best practices in the sector.

-1.6 The Mining cycle
+The Mining cycle